-As of June 30, 2020, we had \$97.0 million of outstanding borrowings, net of deferred debt issuance costs of \$1.5 million, under our senior secured credit facilities with Monroe Capital Management Advisors, LLC and City National Bank (the "2019 Credit Facilities") consisting of (i) a \$100.0 million term loan and (ii) a \$5.0 million revolving credit facility.
+As of December 31, 2019, we had \$97.5 million of outstanding borrowings, net of deferred debt issuance costs of \$1.7 million, under our senior secured credit facilities with Monroe Capital Management Advisors, LLC and City National Bank (the "2019 Credit Facilities") consisting of (i) a \$100.0 million term loan and (ii) a \$5.0 million revolving credit facility.
+In connection with the offering reorganization, we intend to enter into a new credit facility (the "2020 Credit Facility") to, among other things, refinance the 2019 Credit Facilities.
+A description of the 2020 Credit Facility will be included in a subsequent filing.

-On September 23, 2020, we terminated and repaid in full the 2019 Credit Facilities, and QuoteLab, LLC entered into the 2020 Credit Agreement with JPMorgan Chase Bank, N.A., as lender and administrative agent, and the other lenders from time to time party thereto, providing for the 2020 Credit Facilities consisting of (i) the 2020 Term Loan Facility and (ii) the 2020 Revolving Credit Facility.
 See "Description of certain indebtedness."
-Proceeds from the 2020 Term Loan Facility were used to refinance the 2019 Credit Facilities and pay related fees and expenses and fund a distribution to equity holders of QL Holdings LLC.
-The 2020 Revolving Credit Facility is available for general corporate purposes.
-We expect to use a portion of our net proceeds from this offering to repay outstanding borrowings under the 2020 Credit Facilities.
+We expect to use a portion of our net proceeds from this offering to repay \$ of outstanding borrowings under the 2020 Credit Facility.
 We could in the future incur additional indebtedness.